minh-ton/Viet-Eng_Dictionary/README.md

 - Beautiful and eye-catching design/illustrations

 ## What are the differences between version 1.0 and version 2.0?
 - Version 1.0 is designed for a fast installation.
-And version 1.0 is also very small in size.
+And version 1.0 is also smaller in size.
 - Version 2.0 provides a GUI (Graphical User Interface) for people who is not too tech-savvy.
 It also make sure that you can use your Dictionary by showing steps on how to get your Dictionary enabled.

 ###### Look at some screenshots below to distinguish between version 1.0 and 2.0.